By Mike Elk

 “For many of these people, it’s because they have family members with disabilities,” says Allison Wohl, Executive Director of the Association of People Supporting Employment First.
 But she says education also plays a role.
 “It’s universal-the reaction you get when you tell a hill staffer about the subminimum wage.
 Their face drops and it’s clear they don’t know what to say.”

-Ne’eman hopes that the space created on both sides of the aisle to tackle low wages among disabled workers will lead to more creative thinking about how to raise wages for all workers.
+Ne’eman hopes that the space created on both sides of the aisle to tackle low wages among disabled workers will lead to more creative thinking about how to raise wages for all workers and maybe a change in the employment law.

 “We call it the curb effect,” he says.
 “Just like the [ramp at the] curb also makes it easier for [pedestrians with] a piece of luggage or a stroller.
 It ends up helping everyone.”